-During an episode in season three called “The Creepy Candy Coating Corollary,” Howard has, “his first date with his future wife, Bernadette, [it] goes horribly until they start bonding over how overprotective their respective mothers are” (Clanton, Jr. 2).
+During an episode in season three called “The Creepy Candy Coating Corollary,” Howard has “his first date with his future wife, Bernadette, [and it] goes horribly until they start bonding over how overprotective their respective mothers are” (Clanton 2).
 Therefore, Howard is unable to charm Bernadette with his own personality; it takes complaining about his mother for them both to find a common interest.
 Furthermore, in his relationship with Bernadette, Howard is still dominated by a woman.
 Although not as heavy-handed as Howard’s mother, Mrs. Wolowitz, Bernadette still controls Howard’s actions.
-Creepily, Howard also feels that when Bernadette gets angry and yells, sounding just like his mother, Bernadette sounds sexy.
-Somehow, Howard does not make the connection between the similar vocal tonalities of his wife and of his own mother.
+Creepily, Howard also feels that when Bernadette gets angry and yells, sounding just like his mother, she sounds sexy.
+Somehow, Howard does not make the connection between the similar vocal tonalities of his wife and mother.

-In season four’s episode “The Alien Parasite Hypothesis,” Howard and his best friend Raj argue over which of them would be best suited as the superhero and which would be the sidekick; so, to in order to solve their dispute, they decide to wrestle for the title of lead hero.
-While circling each other on the wrestling mat, Howard brags about taking a karate lesson when he was eleven, yet shows his innate fear and weakness when he never actually makes contact with Raj during the whole proceeding.
+In season four’s episode “The Alien Parasite Hypothesis,” Howard and his best friend Raj argue over which of them would be best suited as the superhero and which would be the sidekick; so, in order to solve their dispute, they decide to wrestle for the title of lead hero.
+While circling each other on the wrestling mat, Howard brags about taking a karate lesson when he was eleven, yet he shows his innate fear and weakness when he never actually makes contact with Raj during the whole proceeding.
 He is all talk and no action.

 In season six, during an episode titled “The Decoupling Fluctuation,” Howard is harassed and bullied by his fellow astronauts while on a mission to the International Space Station.
-His fellow astronauts even nickname Howard “Fruit Loop” due to an overheard conversation between he and his mother regarding the breakfast cereal Fruit Loops.
-Howard is too scared to confront the bullies, who call him names and even draw on his face while sleeping, so he complains instead to his wife and mother via Skype in his search for solace.
+His fellow astronauts even nickname Howard “Fruit Loop” due to an overheard conversation between him and his mother regarding the breakfast cereal Fruit Loops.
+Howard is too scared to confront the bullies, who call him names and even draw on his face with marker while sleeping, so he complains instead to his wife and mother via Skype in his search for solace.

-Lastly, in the season eight episode called “The Expedition Approximation,” we find out that Howard has to earn stars on a “chore chart” created by his wife, Bernadette, in order to purchase desired items on eBay (e.g., Star Trek collectors’ plates).
-Although it has been common knowledge for several seasons that Bernadette earns much more money than Howard in her research position, we find out that he receives an allowance from his wife for completing his chores at home.
+Lastly, in the season eight episode called “The Expedition Approximation,” we find out that Howard has to earn stars on a “chore chart” created by his wife in order to purchase desired items on eBay (e.g., Star Trek collectors’ plates).
+Although it has been common knowledge for several seasons that Bernadette earns much more money in her research position than Howard, we find out that he receives an allowance from his wife for completing his chores at home.
 Therefore, Howard falls prey to several other weak male stereotypes—not only does he make significantly less money than his wife, he is also treated like a child for not being a productive and strong spouse.

 Representation of Judaism